 Each company has its own way of tracking expenses.
 Large businesses have complicated spreadsheets with dozens of columns or use intuitive software.

-We’ve put together a simple spreadsheet that can be used as a recruiting budget template and reference.
-It includes the most common hiring expense categories and supports calculations on a monthly and annual basis with a few basic equations.
+We’ve put together a simple spreadsheet that can be used as a recruiting budget template and reference (go to “file → make a copy” or “download” to save it – don’t request access since this sheet needs to remain intact for everyone to be able to copy it later).
+The sheet includes the most common hiring expense categories and supports calculations on a monthly and annual basis with a few basic equations.
 Here’s an example showing how the costs of job boards are calculated per month:

 The spreadsheet is designed to be used for one position (which a hiring manager can look at for reference) or for all positions across the company to determine overall costs and timelines of recruiting efforts.
 You can add columns of budgeted amount to see how much under or over budget you are and what percentage of the overall budget was spent on each category.